flayner2/TaIGa/README.txt

 text file with a collection of organism names, all separated by line (linebreaks).
 Organism names, in this context, refer to any valid taxonomic level available on NCBI's Taxonomy database.

--c: This disables TaIGa name correcting functionality.
+-c: This disables TaIGa's name correcting functionality.
 The usefulness of this is discussed below.

 ## TaIGa's Outputs: